Helps you easily define the server connection a tab is currently related to by the matching color.

 Run script on multiple databases

-Select databases on the current server and execute a script against them from one query window.
+With the multi scripts feature, you can select databases on the current server and execute a script against them from one query window.

 You can also specify the mode, in which the script will be executed for the selected databases: parallel or sequential.